• •

 Colorado Sunrise Crochet Chevron Cowl – Yarn Colors

-I named this pattern the Colorado Sunrise Cowl!
-I named it that because the colors I used remind me so much of a Colorado sunrise.
-That said, you can easily vary the colors in the cowl to any of your own choosing.
+I named this pattern the Colorado Sunrise Cowl because the colors I used remind me so much of a Colorado sunrise.
+But you can easily vary the colors in the cowl to any shades of your own choosing.

-I used Red Heart, “With Love” yarn for this project.
-It comes in MANY different colors.
-Choose one that is right for you.
-I actually made the one that I designed for my sister who looks just wonderful in these sunrise colors.
+I used Red Heart’s “With Love” yarn for this project.
+It comes in many different colors.
+Choose one that’s right for you.
+I designed this one for my sister, who looks wonderful in these sunrise colors.

-The cowl is made with only a portion of the yarn in a 315 yds skeins of yarn.
-I used 4 different colors for this particular crochet chevron cowl but you can use more or fewer colors as you see fit.
-It is totally up to you!
-The inly important thing to know is to use whichever color you choose for at least 2 rows so that you get this fantastic chevron look.
+The cowl is made with only a portion of the yarn from each 315 yd skein.
+I used 4 colors for this particular crochet chevron cowl free pattern, but you can use more or fewer colors as you see fit.
+It’s totally up to you!
+The important thing is to use whichever color you choose for at least two rows to get this fantastic chevron look.

 Long Double Crochet Chevron Stitch

-The chevron look is accomplished by doing the Long Double Crochet Chevron Stitch Pattern.
+The chevron look is accomplished by working the Long Double Crochet Chevron Stitch Pattern.
 Not sure what that is?
-NO worries, the YouTube tutorial will take you all the way through each step.
+No worries—the YouTube tutorial will walk you through each step.

 Crochet Chevron Cowl Free Pattern